 When can you claim your state pension?

-As we’ve mentioned, the state pension age is currently 65 – but it’s due to rise to 67 by 2028.
-You can’t take the state pension any earlier.
+The state pension age is currently 66 – but it’s due to rise to 67 by 2028.
+You can’t claim the state pension any earlier.

 If you choose to retire before then, you can take your workplace and personal pensions, but will have to wait to claim your state pension.